-The most current 60 days of information is available at the Office of Public Safety, located at Gibbons 002.
-Upon request, a copy of any maintained Daily Crime and Fire Log will be made available for viewing, within 48 hours of notice.
+The most current 60 days of information is available at the Office of Public Safety located at Gibbons Hall, room 002.
+Upon request a copy of any maintained Daily Crime and Fire Log (up to seven years) will be made available for viewing, within 48 hours (two business days) of notice.